-To overcome these difficulties, in Refs.~\cite{thermal_rg_cosmo,thermal_rg_as_gravity,thermal_rg_qpt_cpt} we proposed a modification of the usual functional RG approach af finite temperature by relating the temperature parameter to the running RG scale as $T \equiv k_T = \tau k$ (in natural units).
-In our approach is kept constant over the RG flow while taking the simultaneous $T, k \to 0$ limit.
-Thus the dimensionful parameter $T$ changes by the RG scale, so it is not considered as the temperature, but rather understood as a running cutoff for thermal fluctuation.
-The dimensionless $\tau$ is identified as the physical temperature of the surrounding plasma.
-In this case the RG flow equations have real (and not pseudo) fixed points, which have fundamental importance since the determination of critical behaviour and various phases are strongly related to fixed point solutions of RG flow equations.
 In summary, in the fixed $T$ approach the dimensionful temperature is well defined, but RG flow equations have no fixed points.
 In our fixed $\tau$ approach the dimensionful temperature is not defined, but the fixed points are.
 This small, but crucial modification of the original thermal RG method opened the avenue to consider the interplay of classical (CPT) and quantum (QPT) phase transitions, as discussed in \cite{thermal_rg_qpt_cpt} which gave us the possibility to compare it to simulation results and to confirm the viability of the fixed $\tau$ scheme.